mbadolato/iTerm2-Color-Schemes/README.md

 The Batman, Spiderman, and The Hulk themes were created by [pyrophos](https://github.com/pyrophos)

 The ENCOM theme was created by [Josh Braun](http://wideaperture.net)

+The Floraverse theme was created by [papayakitty](http://floraverse.com/)

+The Material and MaterialDark themes were created by [stoeffel](https://github.com/stoeffel/material-iterm)

 If there are other color schemes you'd like to see included, drop me a line!